 Think about ways you can spend time with her.
 You might ask for her help with the little ones, or talk about her day during dinner.
 She could have a later bedtime than her siblings so you can review her day’s homework or read a book together.

 And if you can, tend to her first if both kids need you (yes, even if the baby is crying because his pacifier fell out).
 She’ll remember and appreciate you meeting her needs, and that her little sibling wasn’t always your first priority.

 Being present for your kids is possible, even when you’re pulled into different directions.

 Discipline them equally to avoid favoring one over the other.
 Find activities all your kids can do together so you can be with them at the same time.
 Maintain a manageable schedule so you have enough time with each child.
 And spend one-on-one time, being mindful of meeting their own unique needs.

-Even with The Juggle in full-force, you can still balance your children’s needs fairly—even if all three are telling you stories at the same time.
+The Juggle might be in full-force, but you can still balance your children’s needs fairly—even if all three are telling you stories at the same time.

 - How to Stop Siblings from Fighting and Teach Conflict Resolution Instead

 - Encourage Siblings to Get Along — Even from a Young Age

 - How to Teach Toddlers to Share

 - How to Stop Your Toddler from Hitting